The Simpsons: Perceived decline in quality

 Critics' reviews of early Simpsons episodes praised the show for its sassy humor, wit, realism, and intelligence.
-However, in the late 1990s, around the airing of season nine, the tone and emphasis of the show began to change.
-Some critics started calling the show "tired".
-By 2000, some long-term fans had become disillusioned with the show, and pointed to its shift from character-driven plots to what they perceived as an overemphasis on zany antics.
+However, in the late 1990s, around the airing of seasons nine and ten, the tone and emphasis of the show began to change.
+By the early 2000s, with the airing of seasons eleven and twelve, some long-term fans had become disillusioned with the show, and pointed to its shift from character-driven plots to what they perceived as an overemphasis on zany antics.
 Jim Schembri of The Sydney Morning Herald attributed the decline in quality to an abandonment of character-driven storylines in favor of celebrity cameo appearances and references to popular culture.
 Schembri wrote in 2011: "The central tragedy of The Simpsons is that it has gone from commanding attention to merely being attention-seeking.
 It began by proving that cartoon characters don't have to be caricatures; they can be invested with real emotions.
 Now the show has in essence fermented into a limp parody of itself.
 Memorable story arcs have been sacrificed for the sake of celebrity walk-ons and punchline-hungry dialogue."

 In 2010, the BBC noted "the common consensus is that The Simpsons golden era ended after season nine", and Todd Leopold of CNN, in an article looking at its perceived decline, stated "for many fans ... the glory days are long past."
 Similarly, Tyler Wilson of Coeur d'Alene Press has referred to seasons one to nine as the show's "golden age", and Ian Nathan of Empire described the show's classic era as being "say, the first ten seasons".
 Jon Heacock of LucidWorks stated that "for the first ten years [seasons], the show was consistently at the top of its game", with "so many moments, quotations, and references – both epic and obscure – that helped turn the Simpson family into the cultural icons that they remain to this day".

 Mike Scully, who was showrunner during seasons nine through twelve, has been the subject of criticism.
 Chris Suellentrop of Slate wrote that "under Scully's tenure, The Simpsons became, well, a cartoon ...
 Episodes that once would have ended with Homer and Marge bicycling into the sunset now end with Homer blowing a tranquilizer dart into Marge's neck.
 The show's still funny, but it hasn't been touching in years."
 When asked in 2007 how the series' longevity is sustained, Scully joked: "Lower your quality standards.
 Once you've done that you can go on forever."